[Stone Wall picture from LDS Guide to Mesoamerica by Daniel Johnson, Jared Cooper, Derek Gasser, Cedar Fort, 2008, p. 155]

 exceedingly great quaking of the whole earth…And many great and notable cities were sunk, and many were burned, and many were shaken till the buildings thereof had fallen to the earth, and the inhabitants thereof were slain, and the places were left desolate.
 (3 Nephi 8:12,14)

-Since the quaking destruction occurred after these structures were made, we must conclude that they were obliterated and unless rebuilt, were left desolated and any cities made of rock were demolished.
+Since the quaking destruction occurred after these structures were made, we must conclude that they were obliterated and unless rebuilt, were left desolated and any walls made of rock or houses of cement were destroyed.

-Conclusion: the hewn stone structures in Mesoamerica (or South America) are not Book of Mormon related and post-date Book of Mormon times.
+Conclusion: the hewn stone structures in Mesoamerica (or South America) are not Book of Mormon.

 [See also Fortifications]